Options that are out of stock will show a "notify me" box where you can put your email address to be notified when they are available.

 - Currently available in medium size for riders between 5' 6" and 6'3" with more sizes to come eventually

-For more information check out this blog post!
+For more information check out these blog posts:

 • Rider height between 5' and 5'8" would fit the Small (22") Jones Spaceframe Plus SWB 148 well.